Heating Rates under Fast Periodic Driving beyond Linear Response

 When the frequency is large enough, $C_m(\omega)$ decays exponentially in $|m\omega|$~\cite{Abanin2015, Hodson2021}.
 Therefore, the contribution from $m=\pm 1$ is dominant, and the heating rate is approximated by

 Equations~(\ref{eq:heating}) and (\ref{eq:heating_approx}) are our main result.

-It should be noted that when $n=0$, our formula is reduced to the conventional linear response result (for quantum systems, it is also equivalent to the result obtained by Fermi's golden rule).
-For $n\geq 1$, our result is regarded as an extension of the linear response result to fast and strong driving.
-It is expected that increasing $n$ improves accuracy up to a certain order $n_c\propto\omega$, but increasing $n$ further for $n>n_c$ will be rather harmful because of the divergence of the high-frequency expansion~\cite{Kuwahara2016, Mori2016b}.
+It should be noted that when $n=0$, our formula is reduced to the conventional linear response result.
+For $n\geq 1$, our result is regarded as its extension to fast and strong driving.
+It is expected that increasing $n$ improves accuracy up to a certain order $n_0\propto\hbar\omega/g$, but increasing $n$ further for $n>n_0$ will be rather harmful because of the divergence of the high-frequency expansion~\cite{Kuwahara2016, Mori2016b}.

+Before going on to numerical results, it should be emphasized that it is crucial in our formulation to consider the high-frequency expansion of the \emph{micromotion operator}.
+Since the micromotion operator describes fast oscillations rather than long-time slow dynamics, it is often neglected.
+However, in our formulation, a truncation of the high-frequency expansion of the micromotion operator yields a dressed driving field $V^{(n)}(t)$, which contributes to a finite heating rate.

 \sectionprl{Classical model} We now present numerical results for classical spin systems.
 The classical spin at $i$th site is denoted by $\bm{s}_i=(s_i^x,s_i^y,s_i^z)$ satisfying $|\bm{s}_i|^2=1$, and $z=(\bm{s}_1,\bm{s}_2,\dots,\bm{s}_N)$ represents the set of all the classical spin variables.
 The Hamiltonian $H(t;z)=H_0(z)+V(t;z)$ is given by